Donate Adopt a coral I have a gift code

 Corals represent an exceptional biodiversity, and are present in both tropical and cold waters.
 Scientists estimate that coral reefs are home to more than 25% of marine species and yet they cover less than 0.2% of the ocean.
 Corals are also at the core of the formation of other ecosystems.

 Reefs only cover 0.2% of the oceans.
-Yet they protect more than 150,000 kilometres of coastline in more than 100 countries and territories.
-They can form a barrier that absorbs wave energy and thus help reduce coastal erosion.
+Yet they protect more than 150,000 km of coastline in more than 100 countries and territories.
+They can form a barrier that absorbs wave energy, particularly during extreme weather events such as storms or hurricanes, and so help to reduce coastal erosion.

 Approximately 1 billion people live within 100 kilometres of coral reefs and are likely to benefit from their ecosystem services.
 500 million people directly depend on them, i.e. almost 8% of the world’s population, in terms of coastal protection, fisheries resources and tourism.